AdaCore/gnatstudio/docs/users_guide/extending.rst

 More information on chaining commands is provided in :ref:`Chaining_commands`.

 Some actions are also predefined in GPS itself.
-This include, for example, aliases expansion and manipulating MDI windows.
-You can display all known actions (both predefined and the ones you defined in your own customization files) opening the key shortcut editor using the :menuselection:`Edit --> Key shortcuts` menu.
+This includes, for example, aliases expansion and manipulating MDI windows.
+You can display all known actions (both predefined and the ones you defined in your own customization files) by opening the key shortcut editor using the :menuselection:`Edit --> Key shortcuts` menu.

 .. _Macro_arguments: